Why Your Amigurumi Looks Weird: A Crochet Pattern Autopsy

 0

-Most of us immediately think, 'I must have messed up,' or we get mad at the designer for writing a bad pattern.
+Most of us immediately assume, "I must have messed up," or we get frustrated with the designer for writing a bad pattern.
 But honestly?
 After doing this for twenty years, I can tell you it’s probably not your counting, and the pattern is likely fine.
-It’s usually the stuff that isn't written down—like tension and how you hold your yarn—that messes things up.
-I want to look at why this happens, even when you follow the instructions perfectly.
+It’s usually the unwritten elements, like tension dynamics and how you hold your yarn, that shift the geometry.
+Let's look at why this happens, even when you follow the instructions perfectly.

 THE "PERFECT PATTERN" PARADOX: WHY CORRECT STITCHES CAN STILL CREATE DISTORTED DOLLS